 Today, the majority of call and communication centers receive, record, and manage calls using computer applications.
 The ability to operate computers, software, radios, and recording devices is a requirement for dispatchers.
-In particular, they should comprehend computer-aided dispatch (CAD) systems, which automate some dispatch duties so law enforcement can respond quicker and have better organized case records, or take classes to master them.
+In particular, they should comprehend computer-aided dispatch (CAD) systems, which automate some dispatch duties so law enforcement can respond quicker and have better-organized case records, or take classes to master them.
 They should also be able to use multi-line phone systems, emergency alert systems, and databases at the municipal and federal levels to record case information.

 7. Emotional Management

 Dispatchers frequently field calls from people who are extremely emotional.
-A dispatcher must maintain composure and self-control in order to calm distressed callers so they can collect the information to offer rescuers.
+A dispatcher must maintain composure and self-control in order to calm distressed callers so they can collect the information to offer to rescuers.
 When dispatchers are describing potentially life-saving procedures or providing pre-arrival instructions during medical emergencies, emotional control is also crucial.
-A dispatcher who maintains their composure is more likely to speak properly and make wise selections.
+A dispatcher who maintains composure is more likely to speak properly and make wise selections.

 8. Orientation Abilities